EJFleet/PP2/README.md

 #### Desktop
 ![Header for desktop]

-The desktop header stretches across the whole viewport, even on very large screens, to give a framing effect to the content below.
+The header stretches across the whole viewport, even on very large screens, to give a framing effect to the content below.

-The header is fixed, in order to keep the navigation menu in view the whole time, as it is a one-page website and scrolling back to the beginning would be tiresome for the user.

 ### Footer